Rammstein

 Their fifth album, Rosenrot, was released in 2005, and the lead single, "Benzin", reached No. 6 in Germany.
 Their second live album, Völkerball, was released in 2006.
 The band released their sixth album, Liebe ist für alle da, in 2009, with its lead single, "Pussy", becoming their first No. 1 hit in Germany despite having a controversial music video that featured hardcore pornography.
 The band then entered a recording hiatus and toured for several years, releasing the Made in Germany greatest hits album as well as the Rammstein in Amerika and Paris live albums.
 After a decade without new music, Rammstein returned in 2019 with the song "Deutschland", which became their second No. 1 hit in Germany.
 Their untitled seventh studio album was released in May 2019 and reached No. 1 in 14 countries.
 While sheltering during COVID-19 lockdowns, the band spontaneously wrote and recorded their eighth studio album, Zeit, which was released in April 2022.

 Rammstein was one of the first bands to emerge within the Neue Deutsche Härte genre, with their debut album leading the music press to coin the term, and their style of music has generally had a positive reception from music critics.
-Commercially, the band has been very successful, earning many No. 1 albums as well as gold and platinum certifications in countries around the world.
+Commercially, the band has been very successful, earning many No. 1 albums as well as gold and platinum certifications in countries around the world; they are considered to be the most successful German-language band of all time.
 Their grand live performances, which often feature pyrotechnics, have contributed to the growth in their popularity.
 Despite success, the band has been subject to some controversies, with their overall image having been criticized; for instance, the song "Ich tu dir weh" forced its parent album Liebe ist für alle da to be placed on the "index" maintained by the German Federal Review Board for Media Harmful to Minors and re-released in Germany with the song removed due to its sexually explicit lyrics.

 History

 Founding and Herzeleid (1989–1996)

 Rammstein have used their logo since the release of Mutter in 2001 and their typeface since the start of their discography.
+A red version is used for their Youtube channel.

 "I don't want to be another KISS, where people talk about makeup and stuff like that and no one talks about the music."